-- Go where people want to go, at the times they want to travel
+- > Go where people want to go, at the times they want to travel

-- Provide competitive journey times
+- > Provide competitive journey times

-- Provide value for money
+- > Provide value for money

-- Are easy to understand and use
+- > Are easy to understand and use

+- > Are safe, comfortable and reliable

+- > Provide flexibility, allowing people to change their plans.

-&lt;sup>1 The three public transport 'modes' are buses, trains and harbour ferries.
+1 The three public transport 'modes' are buses, trains and harbour ferries.
 Public transport mode share is the percentage of trips taken using public transport (as opposed to cars or other private vehicles, cycling and walking)